AntonioTorres23/OpenGL_Notes/Instancing.md

 glDrawArraysInstanced(GL_TRIANGLES, 0, 6, 100)
 ```

-The parameters of `glDrawArraysInstanced` are exactly the same as `glDrawArrays` except the last
+The parameters of `glDrawArraysInstanced` are exactly the same as `glDrawArrays` except the last parameter that sets the number of instances we want to draw.
+Since we want to display 100 quads in a 10x10 grid we set it equal to 100.
+Running the code should now give you the familiar image of 100 colorful quads.